SAP-archive/teched2020-DEV260/exercises/ex1/README.md

    ![Create Database Table](images/bookingtable03.png)

-4. Replace the default source code with the code snippet provided below and replace all occurrences of  `####` with your group-id.
+4. Replace the default source code with the code snippet provided below and replace all occurrences of  `####` with your group ID.
 You can make use of the Replace All feature (shortcut **Ctrl+F**) in ADT for this purpose.

     <pre>
-    @EndUserText.label : 'Booking Table'
+    @EndUserText.label : 'Booking data'
     @AbapCatalog.enhancementCategory : #NOT_EXTENSIBLE
     @AbapCatalog.tableCategory : #TRANSPARENT
     @AbapCatalog.deliveryClass : #C